faulhornlabs/csip/README.md

 Compared to Agda, Csip can do staged compilation, it does not have termination checking and it has a minimal but practical set of language features.

+Warning: It is not advised to use Csip yet, it is under development.

 ## Installation